techapj/arch-heavy-dotfiles/README.md

     cd ~/.dotfiles
     rake install

-The script is idempotent and you can run it again to update symbolic links and vim plugins.
 When you're done, `git grep` for `devlin` and change it as necessary.
 If you installed to a different directory, look for `.dotfiles`, too.

+The script is idempotent and you can run it again to update symbolic links, git submdules and vim plugins.
+In fact, you could consider making a cron task that runs `rake -f $DOTFILES/Rakefile install` to keep everything updated.

 compiling vim
 -------------